uiceds/syllabus/manuscript.md

 ## Prerequisites

-CEE 202; CS 101 or equivalent.
+CEE 202; CEE 330; CS 101 or equivalent.

 ## Course Requirements and Assessment Overview
 * Grades will be assigned based on several types of deliverables:
   * Mini quizzes and assignments on readings and video lectures, due before class: 20% of total grade
   * Homework problem sets: 20% of final grade
-  * Midterm and final exams: 5% each of final grade
+  * Midterm exam: 5% of final grade
+  * Final exam: 15% of final grade
-  * Course project: 50% of final grade: 5% each for each of 5 checkpoints, 10% for midterm presentation, and 15% for final presentation.
+  * Course project: 40% of final grade: 5% each for each of 5 checkpoints, 5% for midterm presentation, and 10% for final presentation.
+* Graduate students are expected to register for 4 credits and undergraduates are expected to register for 3 credits.
+Correspondingly, course projects for graduate students are expected to include a machine learning component that is more complex than linear regression, whereas for undergraduates this is optional.
 * Grades will be assigned according to the attached rubrics.
 * Letter grades will be assigned according to the following scale:
   * 90%-100%: A